TDS and Tax Liability in India

 New Tax Regime

-Deduction under Chapter VI A (Refer FAQs in Chapter 21 to understand the deductions available under Chapter VIA), eg:
+Deduction under Chapter VI A (Refer FAQs to understand the deductions available under Chapter VIA), eg:

 80C – LIC